 Less clutter in our lives is certainly a good thing, but there needs to be more to it than just reducing.
 After all, we want increase in our lives – increased joy, relationships, health, giving, experiences, love and contribution.

 I suggest that a better word/philosophy/style to aspire to is Essentialism.

 Greg McKeown’s book Essentialism really hit home with me a couple of years ago when I read it for the first time, and I’ve implemented it in my personal life, at work and in my own small business.
 I even implement it at home and in client's homes in design.

 “Essentialism is not about how to get more things done; it’s about how to get the right things done.
 It’s about making the wisest possible investment of your time and energy.”

 Essentialism is, essentially, what minimalism is trying to achieve.

 It's is about optimizing what we keep in our lives in the pursuit of doing better.
 It focuses in on what we need for an abundant life that is meaningful, healthy and true to only ourselves.
 This of course is different for all – some need more, some need less.

 At the heart of being able to pursue less but better is discerning between your internal voice and all of the external noise.

-That’s where simplifying and minimalizing can be useful.
+That’s where simplifying and minimalizing can be useful as a start.
 If we reduce the external noise – paper clutter, useless emails, boxes of junk sitting in the garage, unproductive meetings, too many choices of clothing, to name a few – we can better hear our internal voice.
 We need space for quiet reflection, time for play and movement, the ability to get enough sleep, and discipline to make tough choices.

 Once we can hear our internal voice (and it takes practice) and determine what is essential to our own best life, we can intentionally spend our time, money, space, thoughts and feelings on only those things.